-^ Double fulfilment of DSR and CAR: If you select any one subject in the "Biology" and "Chemistry" areas, you will have the subject double-counted towards the fulfilment of both the Discipline Specific Requirement (DSR) and CAR-D in Science, Technology and Environment.
+^ Double fulfilment of DSR and CAR: Students choosing any one subject in the "Biology" and "Chemistry" areas, you will have the subject double-counted towards the fulfilment of both the Discipline Specific Requirement (DSR) and CAR D (Science, Technology and Environment).
 You are required to choose any 3-credit EE subject (from Level 1 to Level 4) to make up for the total credit requirement.